liquity/dev/README.md

 ## Core System Architecture

-The core Liquity system consists of several smart contracts, which are deployable to the Ethereum blockchain.
+The core Fluidity system consists of several smart contracts, which are deployable to the Ethereum blockchain.

 All application logic and data is contained in these contracts - there is no need for a separate database or back end logic running on a web server.
-In effect, the Ethereum network is itself the Liquity back end.
+In effect, the Ethereum network is itself the Fluidity back end.
 As such, all balances and contract data are public.

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.